SPLIT INSIDER’S GUIDE

 Discover the surroundings: National parks Plitvice Lakes and Krka Waterfalls, city on UNESCO cultural heritage list-Trogir, surrounding islands and many other sights on Book your perfect trip excursion list

-Where to eat?
+Where to eat outside hotel?
 Restaurant Marshal.
 You can’t visit Split without eating their homemade pasta ”šurlice” with fresh tomatoes, Dalmatian pancetta and capers marinated in local vinegar.

 Where to drink?
 Restaurant Marshal in the centre of the old town.